babulakterfsd/redhope-frontend/README.md

 ## How to run

-- First, clone the repo and install the dependencies using yarn install command.
+- First, clone the repo and install the dependencies using npm install command.
-- then, build the project using yarn run build command.
+- then, build the project using npm run build command.
-- at last, run the project using yarn run dev command.
+- at last, run the project using npm run dev command.

 ### live link